Humphrey, 1st Duke of Gloucester

 Humphrey had two illegitimate children.
 Their mothers may have been unknown mistresses or it is possible that Eleanor Cobham was the mother of one or both.
 The descendants of his illegitimate daughter Antigone of Gloucester are the only known descendants of King Henry IV still living after 1471.

-After Eleanor’s trial, Humphrey withdrew from public life, but in February 1447, he was summoned to a Parliament at Bury St. Edmunds.
+After Eleanor’s trial, Humphrey withdrew from public life, but in February 1447, he was summoned to Parliament at Bury St. Edmunds.
 Humphrey had become the heir presumptive to the throne after the death of his older brother John, Duke of Bedford in 1435 and it was feared that if Henry VI left England, Humphrey could exercise his claim to be regent.
-Humphrey was hostile to the French while the English powers that be wanted peace.
+Humphrey was hostile to the French while the English powers wanted peace.
 Humphrey was arrested and it appeared there would be a trial that would result in Humphrey’s disgrace or even a worse fate.
 However, there was no trial as five days later on February 23, 1447, Humphrey died, aged 57, at Bury St. Edmunds, Suffolk, England.
-There is some suspicion that some kind of foul play was involved, but most likely Humphrey had a stroke because he was in a coma for three days before he died.
+There is some suspicion that foul play was involved, but most likely Humphrey had a stroke because he was in a coma for three days before he died.
 Humphrey, Duke of Gloucester was buried at the Abbey Church of St. Albans in Hertfordshire, England.
 Before his burial, his body was displayed to dispel rumors that there had been foul play involved in his death.

 humphrey_gloucester_grave